martinring/thesis/src/1-Introduction.md

   E.g. "The run time of the verification was 42 seconds".
 - *run-time* is the time at or during which a process runs.
   E.g. "The property could be proven during run-time".
-May be used as an attributive adjective as in "run-time information" (refering to information available during run-time).
+May be used as an attributive adjective as in "run-time information" (referring to information available during run-time).
 - finally a *runtime* is shorthand for *Runtime Environment* as in *Java Runtime* or *Haskell Runtime*.

-Unfortunately this distinction has not previously been made and hence, the original publication "Verification Runtime Analysis" breaks these rules and should be titled "Verification Run Time Analysis".
+Unfortunately this distinction has not previously been made and hence, the original publication [@VerificationRuntime] "Verification Runtime Analysis" breaks these rules and should rather be titled "Verification Run Time Analysis".